CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

 The
 SSVC _Defer_
 output maps directly onto the RM _Deferred_ state.
-Otherwise, the three outputs that imply further action is necessary---_Scheduled_, _Out-of-Cycle_, and _Immediate_---all proceed to the RM _Accepted_ state.
+Otherwise, the three outputs that imply further action is necessary&mdash;Scheduled_, _Out-of-Cycle_, and _Immediate_&mdash;all proceed to the RM _Accepted_ state.
 The different categories imply different processes within the _Accepted_ state.
 But because the RM model does not dictate internal